CSteen57/SteenDesk_Help_Desk_Simulation/README.md

 - Applying structured troubleshooting methodology
 - Resolving incidents within defined SLA targets
 - Validating fixes from the user perspective
+- Documenting ticket activity clearly and professionally

+---

+## Current Status

+This project is currently in progress.

+The first ticket simulation focuses on a user access issue involving a missing mapped drive.
+Additional tickets will be added as the lab expands into Group Policy, account lockout, DNS/DHCP, and escalation scenarios.

 ---